stevelle/stevelle.me/site/pages/about.rst

 .. description:
 .. type: text

-The author is a software developer at Rackspace where he works as a core reviewer for a few OpenStack projects and is engaged with a few others.
-He acts as technical lead for Glance with the `OpenStack Innovation Center
+The author was most recently a software developer at Rackspace working as core reviewer for a few OpenStack projects and is engaged with a few others.
+He acted as technical lead for Glance with the `OpenStack Innovation Center
 <https://www.osic.org>`_.
-He was previously a principal developer and team
+Steve was previously a principal developer and team
 lead at Monsoon Commerce.
 He holds a BS in Computer and Information Science from the University of Oregon.